-Over time due to the build up of sediment and silt, Reservoirs can become shallow and after a while dry out.
-Silt and sediment is formed due to debris from many sources, which generally includes organic matter such as leaves, fallen trees, decayed aquatic plant life, fish or animal waste.
+A build up of sediment and silt can result in a reservoir becoming shallow and after a while it may even dry out.
+Silt and sediment is formed by debris from many sources, which generally includes organic matter such as leaves, fallen trees, decayed aquatic plant life, fish or animal waste.
 Certain things can play a large part in this such as soil washed in by streams and rivers.
-When the organic matter builds up it may eventually become necessary to remove the silt by means of dredging with mechanical equipment and other means.
+When the organic matter builds up it may eventually become necessary to remove the silt by means of dredging with mechanical equipment and by other means.

-With any Reservoir dredging project the first stage is always to calculate exactly how much silt has built up in the reservoir itself so you know how much silt there is to be removed.
-This calculation is required to establish both the best means of removal and to help understand where best to place the silt after removal.
-From Bathymetric surveys and silt samples, it’s possible to establish the consistency of the silt, which gives us at Heathland Group an idea to the time frame required for the removal process.
+With any Reservoir dredging project the first stage is always to calculate exactly how much silt has built up in the reservoir, so you know how much silt needs to be removed.
+This calculation is required to establish both the best method of removal and to help understand where best to place the silt after it’s been removed from the reservoir.
+From Bathymetric surveys and silt samples, it’s possible to establish the consistency of the silt, which gives us at Heathland Group an idea on the time frame required for the removal process.

 Using equipment which is GPS enabled, we are able to generate a full report, which can clearly identify the problem areas and enables us to accurately produce quotations to carry out the clearing of unwanted silt from reservoirs.

-At Heathland Aquatic Engineering we use the latest technology to gather the required information about silt, this can be done in one of two ways;
+At Heathland Aquatic Engineering we use the latest technology to gather the required information about silt in your reservoir, this can be done in one of two ways;

 - 16ft Manned Survey vessel